wurthless-elektroniks/elpiss/readme.md

 for your board to boot.
 Careful wire routing and the use of 192 MHz timing files are recommended here.
 I tested this using [pigli360](https://github.com/wurthless-elektroniks/pigli360), and even with speedup hacks it doesn't boot anywhere as fast as a normal Xenon.

+After a stable version of the hack was made, I tested on a Matrix glitcher with Octal450's EXT_CLK timing files.
+In this case, it performs around the same as a normal Xenon, in that you can get instaboots but it can take several tries before you get a successful boot.

 Also, remember to replace the CPU power rail capacitors if they're failing.
 Microsoft didn't bother replacing them when they serviced the boards.